RioAraki/multi_reader/KnowledgeBase.md

 As mentioned before, `opf` shorts for open package formats which is essentially an xml file.
 It normally contains 5 parts:

-- The package element: it is the biggest container which contains all other elements in the file.
+- package element: it is the biggest container which contains all other elements in the file.
 The package element has an important property called `unique-identifier=book-id` which could be used to identify a book.

-- The metadata element: As the name suggests, used to save metadata including:
+- metadata element: As the name suggests, used to save metadata including:
     - language
     - title
     - author